Hung4865/SX1268-LoRa-HAT-Gateway-For-Raspberry-Pi-/README.md

 UART to USB Driver - Help LoRa Module communicate with LapTop

-If putty or VNC disconnected, just pull the plug and put it in again.
+If putty or VNC suddenly disconnected, just pull the plug and put it in again.

 Watch this video for the step by step setup: https://www.youtube.com/watch?v=F5OYpPUJiOw&t=239s